 What Is Moderate Disturbed Sleep?

-If you scored a “moderate” disturbed sleep level on your risk profile, your nightly repair time is breaking down.
+If you have "moderate" disturbed sleep, your nightly repair time is breaking down.
 Changing your sleep patterns now can help to reduce your risk of making your heart disease worse.

 Take action to prevent or manage moderate disturbed sleep